giudicelli/neo4j-symfony/README.md

 ## Documentation

 The bundle is a convenient way of registering services.
-We register `Connections`, `Clients` and `EntityManagers`.
-You will always have alias for the default services:
+We register `Clients`.
+You will always have alias for the default service:

- * neo4j.connection
  * neo4j.client
- * neo4j.entity_manager.*

 ### Minimal configuration